DannyBoyNYC/6-D3-radar-chart/readme.md

 drawChart();
 ```

-## Adding the Precipitation Bubbles
+## Adding Precipitation Bubbles

 Next, we learn about ordinal scales and create the inner ring of circles to show the precipitation probability and type for each day.

-Next, we want to add a row of bubbles corresponding to each day's precipitation.
-We have two relevant metrics: probability of precipitation and type of precipitation.
+We want to add a row of bubbles corresponding to each day's precipitation.
+We already have accessors for two relevant metrics: probability of precipitation and type of precipitation:

+`const precipitationProbabilityAccessor = (d) => d.precipProbability;`

+`const precipitationTypeAccessor = (d) => d.precipType;`

 Let's visualize the probability with the size of the bubble and the type with the color of the bubble.
 This way, we can play to both dimensions' strengths - a large amount of blue will correspond to a high probability of rain.
 And we won't see a lot of a color if we're not confident that it did precipitate.

-To start, we'll create a scale to convert the probability of precipitation to the radius of a bubble.
+To start, create a scale to convert the probability of precipitation to the radius of a bubble.
 We'll make these circles a little smaller than our cloud circles, since they're closer to the middle of our circle (and thus have less space).

 > This code will go at the end of our Create scales step.